 None of that matters.
 I want to write.
 I want to tell stories.
 I want to explain the way I see the world.
 And if there are only a handful of people like the young literature lover from Peru, then it’s worth the effort.

-(Thanks to Edward Allen for the photos.
-More of them coming soon! – Hier geht es zur deutschen Fassung der Geschichte.)
+(Thanks to Edward Allen for the photos. – This story also appeared in Medium. – Hier geht es zur deutschen Fassung der Geschichte.)